India's Water Crisis: Problems, Implications and Permanent Solutions

 Industrial pollutions, poor sanitation facilities when

-discharging wastes and agricultural chemicals has caused high pollution of
+discharging wastes, and agricultural chemicals have caused high pollution of

-rivers, lakes and ground water.
-Out of the above rivers Ganga and Yamuna and
+rivers, lakes, and groundwater.
+Out of the above rivers, the Ganga and Yamuna, and

 3. Uneven distribution:

-Regarding water availability also there exists regional disparity in the
+Regarding water availability, there also exists a regional disparity in the

-country, where few regions are critically scarce from water perspective few
+country, where a few regions are critically scarce from a water perspective, few

-are highly deficient of water resources due to their geographical location,
+are highly deficient in water resources due to their geographical location,

-due to lack of adequate and proper methods of water storage, the resource
+due to a lack of adequate and proper methods of water storage, the resource

 remains wasted.